Learn how to make DIY under bed storage which is perfect for anything including shoes with the full tutorial, plans, and video.

-I built this simple DIY shoe organizer to fit under the bed and keep my lesser used shoes not just well organized but also free of dust.
+- keeps my lesser-used shoes not just well organized but also free of dust.

-Plus, with the transparent plexiglass lid, I can easily see what’s inside!
+- has a transparent plexiglass lid, so I can easily see what’s inside.

 *** I am partnering with BuildSomething.com to bring you free plans for this cabinet! ***